hoanhua14/mrq/journals/david_hong.md

 I was pretty stuck today as I was Was getting an unprocessable entity console error when logging in.

+I was pretty stuck today as I was Was getting an unprocessable entity console error when logging in.

 ## May 21, 2023 (Su)
 What I accomplished today:
+* Started to work on the SignUpForm.js

+I started working on the SignUpForm.js today which is more exhaustive than the LoginForm since there's a lot more information for a user to fill out in order to create an account.
+I was getting the same problem as I was in the LoginForm.js as in the browser console would throw me an unprocessable entity error and I could not figure out why.
+On a positive note, on our dropdown for race and gender, I can see all the options we put in our account migration table.

 * Started to work on the SignUpForm.js

 I started working on the SignUpForm.js today which is more exhaustive than the LoginForm since there's a lot more information for a user to fill out in order to create an account.
 I was getting the same problem as I was in the LoginForm.js as in the browser console would throw me an unprocessable entity error and I could not figure out why.
 On a positive note, on our dropdown for race and gender, I can see all the options we put in our account migration table.